digitaldonkey/guru/Readme.txt

 5) Run gulp in theme folder

      cd [theme folder]
-     gulp
+     npm-run gulp

-6) Enable theme in Drupal and check the styleguide in /themes/custom/[theme folder]/styleguide/
+6) Enable theme in Drupal and check the styleguide in /themes/[theme folder]/styleguide/

 More readings about the theme